hylken/Koppen-Geiger_maps/README.md

 ### `climatologies_step3_resample_and_package.py`

-The script resamples high-resolution netCDF files to create low-resolution, upscaled versions and saves them as netCDF files.
-It loops over all files in the climatologies directory and checks if the file is an ensemble mean or standard deviation file or a Köppen-Geiger map file.
-For each file, it loops over the upscale map sizes specified in the configuration file and creates a new file name with the appropriate suffix.
-If the file is an ensemble mean or standard deviation file, the code resamples the precipitation and air temperature climatologies for each month and variable and saves the resampled data to a new netCDF file.

-The code then converts the Köppen-Geiger maps from netCDF files to geoTIFF files.
-It first creates a Köppen-Geiger colormap for the geoTIFF using the koppen_table data.
-The code then loops over all files in the climatologies directory and checks if the file is a Köppen-Geiger map file.
-For each file, it creates a new file name with the .tif extension and loads the kg_class data from the netCDF file.
-The code then saves the data to a geoTIFF file using the tools.write_to_geotiff function and the previously created colormap.
+For each high-resolution Köppen-Geiger map or climatology in netCDF format, this script produces a low-resolution, upscaled version.
+It then converts the Köppen-Geiger maps to geoTIFF format, including a color map.
+Finally, the script creates six zip files to facilitate data distribution.

 ### `climatologies_step4_validation.py`

-The script computes the areas covered by major Köppen-Geiger classes and transitions and it loads station data and computes Köppen-Geiger classes.
-Then it counts the number of stations for each provider.
-It then computes the classification accuracy for each historical period for both the 30 Köppen-Geiger classes and the major classes by loading the global Köppen-Geiger map for each period from a netCDF file, computing a map of major classes using the koppen_table data, converting the station latitude and longitude to row and column indices, and comparing the station class to the class in the Köppen-Geiger map at the corresponding location.
-The code stores the accuracy results in a data frame, along with the number of observations and confidence level of correct and incorrect classifications.
+This script calculates the areas covered by major Köppen-Geiger classes and the transitions between periods.
+It also computes the Köppen-Geiger classifications using station data.
+Subsequently, the script evaluates the classification accuracy for each historical period, considering both the 30 Köppen-Geiger classes and the major classes, by loading the global Köppen-Geiger map for each respective period.

 ### `climatologies_step5_generate_figs_tables.py`

-The script generates figures of Köppen-Geiger maps for periods and scenarios, creates a LaTeX table of classification accuracy, and generates Sankey diagrams for periods and scenarios.
-It defines a list of regions.
-It then loops over all files in the climatologies directory and checks if the file is a Köppen-Geiger map file.
-For each file, it loads the kg_class data from the netCDF file and generates a figure of the map for each region.
-The code reads the accuracy data from a CSV file and writes it to a .tex file as a LaTeX table.
-It then loops over the scenarios, loading area and transition data from CSV files and creating node and link lists for the Sankey diagram.
-The code selects the links to plot based on a transition area threshold and sets the link colors and values.
-It creates a Sankey diagram and writes the figure to a PDF file.

-## License

-(Provide information on the licensing of the code)

-## Usage

-## Dependencies

-# Overview

-# Data

-# System requirements
+This script generates figures of Köppen-Geiger maps for various periods and scenarios.
+Additionally, it creates a LaTeX table detailing the classification accuracy and constructs node and link lists for the Sankey diagrams.
+The script then produces figures of the Sankey diagrams for all periods and scenarios.

 # Instructions